aircooledcafe/securelee/links.markdown

 A really good guide to git and it's fundamental commands.
 Really handy as I use several regularly but most I forget every time I come back to them.

+### [Markdown Syntax Basics][markdown]

+As I am new to using markdown a handy reference guide for formatting and syntax was needed.
+I ahve found this one well laid out and sufficiently detailed for my needs.